Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 While using the inbuilt navigation, if the Tesla computer calculates you’re close to using all of the battery power for the distance remaining, it displays a recommended speed above the navigation panel.

-Follow the recommendation and you’ll be fine benefitting from the increased efficiency because of driving slower.
+Follow the recommendation, and you’ll benefit from the increased efficiency because of driving slower.

 15. Picking charging stops